Alamantus/OversimplifiedJS/README.md

 R["Another Room"].AddObject("enemy", x, y, "path/to/image", "path/to/mask", [array, of, animations]);
 ```
 In the above example, "path/to/image" specifies the sprite sheet you want to use for that object.
 This is explained below with Animations. "path/to/mask" specifies an image whose size is used as reference for the object's bounding box.
 If you enter `false` instead of a valid image path, it will use the size of the default Animation.
 [array, of, animations] above refers to an array of the last kind of thing you need for your game: Animations.
-Animations live in the Animations namespace (which can be accessed using the alias A. Hopefully you've seen the pattern with the namespaces by now.) and can be created by, you guessed it, the `Animations.Add()` syntax.
+Animations live in the `Animations` namespace (which can be accessed using the alias `A`.
+Hopefully you've seen the pattern with the namespaces by now.) and can be created by, you guessed it, the `Animations.Add()` syntax.
 You'll want to create your animations before you create your objects so you can actually access them.
 For example:
 ```javascript
 var idleAnimation = Animations.Add("Idle", spriteWidth, spriteHeight, numberOfColumns, numberOfRows, speed, xOffsetOnSheet, yOffsetOnSheet);
 var walkLeftAnimation = Animations.New("Walk Left", spriteWidth, spriteHeight, numberOfColumns, numberOfRows, speed, xOffsetOnSheet, yOffsetOnSheet);